yaxu/tidal-workshop/advanced/japan.md

 = Introduction

 TidalCycles is a language for the exploration of pattern.
-It is not designed for implementing an idea you already have, but rather for working with a pattern until it takes you somewhere new.
+It is for working with a pattern until it takes you somewhere new.